Skip to content

 Features:

-• Admin settings page under Settings menu
+• Admin settings page under Settings > License Manager

-• License activation/deactivation from WordPress admin
+• License activation, verification, and deactivation from WordPress admin

-• Automatic plugin/theme update checking via WordPress updates API
+• Automatic plugin update checking via pre_set_site_transient_update_plugins

-• WP-Cron scheduled license verification
+• WP-Cron daily license verification

 • Admin notices for license status

-1. Copy the wordpress/ folder to wp-content/plugins/
+1. Copy the wordpress/ folder to wp-content/plugins/license-manager-client/

-2. Activate the plugin in WordPress admin
+2. Activate the plugin in Plugins > Installed Plugins

 php

-if (function_exists('is_license_active') && is_license_active()) {
+if ($result['is_active']) {

 }